Karachaganak Field: Phase 1

 The phase began with three wells penetrating into the Permian formations of the reservoir.
 Once produced to surface the gas and oil were separated before being piped to Orenburg where further processing was undertaken.
 This was partially due to the sour nature of the gas, with a hydrogen sulphide content of 3.5-5.0% and carbon dioxide content of 5%.
 Karachaganckgazprom also maintained a policy of full gas voidage replacement to maintain pressure of the reservoir above the dew point.
 By 1990, approximately 200 vertical wells had been drilled in Karachaganak reaching a peak production plateau of 425 e6cuft per day of gas and 100,000 oilbbl/d of oil, before beginning to decline in 1992.

 Phase 2

-Beginning in 2000 under the operatorship of Karachaganak Petroleum Operating (KPO), the field went under a redevelopment program.
+Beginning in 2000 under the operation of Karachaganak Petroleum Operating (KPO), the field went under a redevelopment program.
 This involved an investment of over US$1 billion into the construction and enhancement of existing facilities, new gas and liquid processing and gas injection facilities, a workover program consisting of 100 existing wells, a 120 MW power station for the facilities, and connection to the Caspian Pipeline Consortium via a 650 km line to Atyrau.

+On 1 August 2003 the President of Kazakhstan Nursultan Nazarbayev took part in the ceremonial opening of the processing complex and officially launched the production facilities of the second phase.

 This phase was officially completed in 2004, allowing for the production handling of 700 e6cuft per day of gas and 200000 oilbbl/d of oil.